 Working with a licensed expert ensures your mental health needs are taken seriously and documented properly.
 This is essential for securing housing protections under the Fair Housing Act.

-After your assessment, you’ll schedule a private telehealth appointment.
-During the session, the physician will:
+During your private telehealth session, a licensed physician will:

 - Review your mental health history

-- Discuss your symptoms and any past or current mental health treatment
+- Discuss your current symptoms and any treatment you’ve received

-- Evaluate whether an emotional support animal could improve your condition
+- Evaluate whether an emotional support animal could help improve your condition

-- Explain how your ESA may help reduce anxiety, increase emotional stability, or manage other symptoms
+- Explain how an ESA might reduce anxiety, support emotional regulation, or ease day-to-day challenges

 Industry Framework: The Clinical Assessment Model